linsammi/linsammi.github.io/essays/smartquestions.md

 ## Smart vs. Not-So-Smart

 One [Stack Overflow question](https://stackoverflow.com/questions/35576307/declaration-or-statement-expected-javascript-typescript) I found was about a TypeScript error.
 The person included their code, the error message, and explained what they were trying to do.
-Because the question was clear, someone was able to quickly explain that the assignment needed parentheses.
-This showed me how a smart question can lead to a direct answer.
+Someone was able to quickly explain that the assignment needed parentheses.
+This showed me how a clear question can lead to a direct answer.

-A not-so-smart question would be, "My TypeScript code doesn't work.
-Can someone fix it?"
-There is no code, error, or explanation.
-The person helping would have to ask more questions before they could even understand the problem.
+For comparison, [another Stack Overflow question](https://stackoverflow.com/questions/64815475/how-to-make-square-number-in-javascript) asked how to create a square of numbers in JavaScript.
+The person showed the output they wanted, but did not explain what they had already tried or where they were stuck.
+The question was downvoted and closed for needing more details or clarity.
+This shows how a less clear question can make it harder to get useful help.

 ## What I Learned

 I usually try things myself before asking for help, but now I understand that how I ask is important too.
 I should explain what I tried, what I expected, and what went wrong.
-Asking better questions can get me better answers, but it can also help me understand my own problem and become better at solving it.
+Asking better questions can get me better answers and also help me understand my own problem.